 Jozani Forest is one of the most popular places to visit in Zanzibar.
 The forest is the last sanctuary in the world to see the Zanzibar red colobus monkey.
 The forest is located in the Eastern part of the island and is one of the lushest places on Zanzibar.
 It’s a staunch reminder of what we have done to our environment over the centuries.

-It’s easy to get lost and find the monkeys in the Jozani forest.
-There are many nature trails leading through beautiful forest and the red colobus monkeys are not shy at all.
+Getting lost and finding the monkeys in the Jozani forest is easy.
+Many nature trails lead through beautiful forests, and the red colobus monkeys are not shy.
 After your visit to Jozani, be sure to cross the street and visit the Mangrove forest.

 House of Wonders